What an RN should never ask of a CNA

 Here is the best piece of advice I can give to any RN out there when delegating to their CNA team members:

-Never delegate out of sheer personal convenience
+Never delegate out of sheer personal convenience.

 I’m here to publicly apologize to any CNA reading this.
 Contrary to popular belief, this is not the norm, nor is it acceptable to most of us currently practicing!
 I still strongly believe that the most important assessment skills can be learned from getting my hands dirty.
-I learned that from a CNA!
+And I learned that from a CNA.

 The professional rapport you have with your CNA can make or break your career.
 I make it a point to strengthen that relationship, because when the going gets tough and the you-know-what hits the fan, my fellow CNAs are often times the ones that keep me afloat.

 What goes around comes around folks.
 If you cannot make the time to get your hands dirty, the CNA will not have the time to keep you from ‘drowning’ in your time of need.
 It really is that simple.
 It’s called teamwork.